- The Ministry

 - Career Opportunities

 In the natural gas sector, Greece aspires to emerge as a transit hub (natural gas pipelines, LNG terminals).
-Of primary importance is the Southern Corridor, which is a major component of the EU’s energy policy, thus contributing to strengthening the security and flexibility of its energy supply.
-The Southern Corridor includes the South Caucus Pipeline (SCP), the Trans-Anatolian Pipeline (TANAP), and the Trans-Adriatic Pipeline (TAP), transferring natural gas from the Caspian (Shah Deniz deposit) to the European market (Southern Italy) via Georgia, Turkey, Greece and Albania.
+The Southern Corridor is of primary importance, as it is a major component of the EU’s energy policy, thus contributing to strengthening the security and flexibility of its energy supply.
+The Southern Corridor includes the South Caucasus Pipeline (SCP), the Trans-Anatolian Pipeline (TANAP), and the Trans-Adriatic Pipeline (TAP), transferring natural gas from the Caspian Sea (Shah Deniz deposit) to the European market (Southern Italy) via Georgia, Turkey, Greece, and Albania.